adam-takacs-sec/Cybersecurity-Portfolio/README.md

 ## 🧱 Lab Environment (High-Level Overview)

-The lab environment is intentionally simple at a high level, while still realistic.

-It consists of:
+The lab environment is built to be **realistic, minimal, and practical**, using tools and hardware that are commonly available outside of enterprise environments.

+The goal is to demonstrate **security capabilities**, not hardware performance.

+### 💻 Available Systems

+- **MacBook Pro (M1)**
+  - 8GB RAM
+  - 256GB SSD
+  - Used for:
+    - Daily work
+    - Documentation
+    - Primary interface to Windows endpoints and the SIEM

+- **Home PC**
+  - Intel i5 2320 CPU
+  - NVIDIA GTX 1660 Super
+  - 8GB RAM
+  - 500GB HDD
+  - Used for:
+    - Dedicated lab system
-- a **Mac** used for daily work and ARM-based virtualization,
+    - Used for attack simulation and testing activities

-- a **PC** used for additional local testing,
+### ☁️ Cloud Infrastructure

-- **Google Cloud Platform VMs** hosting:
+- **Google Cloud Platform VMs**
   - Windows Server endpoints
   - Linux-based SIEM infrastructure (Wazuh)

+Cloud systems provide:
+- internet-exposed services
+- realistic authentication traffic
+- centralized log collection and correlation

+### 🎯 Lab Focus

-The focus is **not on the hardware**, but on the security outcomes:
+The focus of the lab is **not the underlying hardware**, but the outcomes it enables:

-- real authentication traffic
+- real authentication events
 - real endpoint telemetry
-- real SIEM ingestion and correlation
+- SIEM ingestion and correlation
+- attacker and SOC workflows across multiple systems

+This environment shows that meaningful SOC and detection engineering work can be performed using **limited, realistic resources**.

 ---